Buffalo Plaid Cookie Exchange

 I used buffalo plaid bags from Oriental Trading Co. and placed everything inside.

-I added one of the cookie exchange stickers and cut out each person’s name using my Cricut and some textured cardstock.
+I added one of the cookie-exchange stickers and cut out each person’s name with my Cricut and textured cardstock.

 Get the free printables for this party: Buffalo Plaid Cookie Exchange Printables